joplin/gsoc/ideas_2024.md

 ### 9. Multiple editors open at once

-Currently, it's only possible to have one markdown or rich-text editor open at a time.
+Currently, it's only possible to have one Markdown or Rich Text editor open at a time.
 We would like to update Joplin Desktop's editor-related code such that multiple editors can be displayed at once, possibly in separate windows.

 Expected Outcome: Ability to open multiple editors at once, in different panes or separate windows.